nodejs/node/doc/api/timers.md

 For the promisified variants of [`setImmediate()`][] and [`setTimeout()`][], an [`AbortController`][] may be used to cancel the timer.
-When canceled, the returned Promises will be rejected with an `'AbortError'`.
+When canceled, the returned Promises will be rejected.

 For `setImmediate()`: